The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

-Bev is sharing the light grey shanty with Robert Richard, July 7th-13th, 2014 and the week of September 8th-14th.
+Bev is sharing the light grey shanty with Robert Richard, July 7th-13th, 2014 and Bev will be in the light grey shanty the week of September 8th-14th.

 The Sea Glass Sista’s consist of two women who both grew up in Buffalo, NY and have become friends later in life resulting from their love for sea glass.
 Their fascination with colored glass began as a child for both of us.

 Paula Fedele became an avid collector of sea glass as an adult.
 Patti Gallivan can remember collecting sea glass as early as 5 years old on the shores of Lake Erie.

 They both started to create unique pieces with our jewels.
 Paula’s interest motivated her to pursue jewelry design and home decor.
 She turns seaglass into wearable art!
 Her inventory includes jewelry, driftwood wreaths, centerpieces, candles, sea glass adorned frames and wine charms.
 And sea glass led Patti into sea glass adorned garden stakes made from re-purposed sterling flatware and mosaic like framed artwork consisting of interpretations of crabs, lobsters, mermaids, dragonflies, light houses, sail boats, Christmas trees and more.

 Paula’s jewelry is made with high quality silver.
 Patti’s frames are self designed and Amish made.
 All other artwork is made with natural high quality materials.